G-gnome/download_assemblies/README.md

 ## Acknowlodegements

 Thank you to [Jason Stajich](https://github.com/hyphaltip) for the template for this code.
-Thank you to OpenAI chatGPT for helping refine the code.